longthichcafe/shiro_team_trading/README.md

 The 4th round introduces a set of related products to trade, including Picnic Basket, Dip, Baguette, and Ukulele.
 In principle, a Picnic Basket consists of 4 Dip, 2, Baguette, and 1 Ukulele.
 It is a perfect example of arbitrage trading.

-Theoretically, the price of Picnic Basket will not deviate from a sum of its components.
+Theoretically, the price of Picnic Basket will not deviate from the sum of its components.
 Any deviation from the sum will be pushed back to the equilibrium line.

 $$ sum_t = 4dip_t + 2bagt_t + uku_t $$